jibsonline/cs2-server-manager/docs/getting-started/quick-start.md

 ## 1. Download CSM and run the installer wizard

-From your target server, you can install and launch the latest **prebuilt `csm` binary** from GitHub Releases with a single command.
+From your target server, you can install and launch the latest **prebuilt `csm` binary** from the [GitHub Releases](https://github.com/sivert-io/cs2-server-manager/releases/latest) page with a single command.
 The installer is a guided form built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [huh](https://github.com/charmbracelet/huh), so you can navigate with arrows and confirm with Enter:

 ```bash
 arch=$(uname -m); \